Broadleaf Weed Control in Your Lawn & Garden

 Control all weeds growing on your property, and suggest (politely) that your neighbours too control weeds in their lawn and garden.
 This will help reduce the amount of weed seeds that may enter and spread on your property.

-Spray and/or pull out weeds as soon as you notice them.
+Control weeds as soon as you notice them.
 When there are only a few weeds here and there, it's much easier to battle and get on top of a minor weed problem.
 If you let the weeds take over, you're in for a war!

 Don't mow the lawn too short.
 In summer, keep the lawn a little longer, around 8 cm tall.
 This will reduce the amount of seeds that can germinate because there will be less light, water and nutrients for them.